Why a pram can be a babies worst enemy

-By now we should all realize just how much babies hate the sun in their eyes and the reason why.
+By now we should all realize just how much babies hate the sun in their eyes and the reason.
 Due to the lack of chromophores in their eyes like in an adult’s eye, they have absolutely no UV protection to stop these harmful rays from burning their eyes.

-So what should you look for in a pram that will provide the best possible UV protection for your baby’s eyes.
+So what should you look for in a pram that will give the best possible UV protection for your baby’s eyes.

 - a high pram – to stop UV from bouncing up off the ground and into the pram.

 - a large hood – to stop the sun’s rays from entering into the pram.